 Additional factors that determine your rate

-Once you determine the coverage options you want your insurance policy to include, consider the other factors that can affect the cost of your annual premium.
-Car insurance carriers take into account a variety of factors that deal with your car’s value and the likelihood of you being involved in an accident.
+Your car insurance coverage options have a significant effect on your rate.
+However, it’s important to consider the other factors that can impact the cost of your annual premium.
+Car insurance providers look at a variety of different factors related to your car’s value and the likelihood of you being involved in an accident.
 Some of these factors include:

-- Geographic location: The area where you reside plays a significant role in determining the price of your car insurance.
+- Geographic location: The area you live in plays a significant role in determining the price of your car insurance.
 Living in certain cities and even neighborhoods can impact the cost of coverage significantly.
 For example, in New York, Brooklyn neighborhoods see the highest average premiums because of their high population density, increased risk of car break-ins and theft and a higher number of commuters.
-Meanwhile, Manhattan drivers pay less because the area is more apt to use public transportation to get around.
+Meanwhile, Manhattan drivers pay less because more people in the borough use public transportation to get around.

 - Type of car: The type of car you drive can impact the cost of your car insurance policy because it’s based, in part, on the value of your car.
 If you have a brand new, expensive sports car, it will cost more to replace or repair it, so your premium will likely cost more.
-On the other hand, if you have an older car, you may see costs fall.
-The premium can also vary based on the vehicle’s safety and theft ratings.
+On the other hand, if you have an older car, you may pay less.
+The premium can also vary based on the vehicle’s safety, theft ratings, and mileage.